Valentin Adamberger: Biography

 Adamberger was born either in Rohr, Bavaria in 1740 or in Munich in 1743.
 Beginning in 1755, he studied singing with Johann Walleshauser (also known as Giovanni Valesi) while at the Domus Gregoriana, a Jesuit institution in Munich.
 In 1760, he joined the Kapelle of Duke Clemens and upon the Duke's death in 1770 was taken into the Elector's Hofkapelle.
 He made his opera début at Munich in 1772.
 This was the beginning of a successful career singing leading tenor roles in opera seria at Modena, Venice, Florence, Pisa and Rome.
-He created roles in operas by J. C. Bach, Giuseppe Sarti, Pietro Guglielmi, Antonio Sacchini, Ferdinando Bertoni and others.
+He created roles in operas by Josef Mysliveček, J. C. Bach, Giuseppe Sarti, Pietro Guglielmi, Antonio Sacchini, Ferdinando Bertoni and others.
 The arias they wrote for his voice tended to be moderate in tempo and often were written in B major.
 Many of the composers orchestrated his arias with obbligato clarinets and expressive chromatic inflections.

 In Rome, Adamberger sang under the italianized stage name Valentino Adamonti from 1775 to 1777.
 From 1778-1779 he sang at the King's Theatre in London.
 After returning to Italy briefly for appearances in Florence and Milan, he joined the Singspiel company of the National Court Theater at Vienna.
 He made his début there on 21 August 1780.
 The following year, he married the Viennese actress Maria Anna Adamberger (1753–1804); their daughter was Antonie Adamberger, later a popular actress.
 In 1783, the Singspiel company disbanded but Adamberger was kept on for the Italian company that replaced it.
 When the Singspiel company was revived in 1785, alongside the Italian, he again became its leading tenor, and when it was disbanded for the second time, in 1789, he returned to the Italian company.
 In 1793, he retired from the stage but continued as a member of the imperial Hofkapelle and as an eminent singing teacher.
 He died in Vienna.